Sangir people: History

 In 1945, Indonesia gained its independence.
-In 1950, Sulawesi and Sangihe Islands became part of Indonesia.
-The first decade of the reign under the Indonesian Administration started the fight against smuggling, which involved many Sangirese people, as well as the participation of some Sangirese people in anti-government movement.
+In 1950, the Sulawesi and Sangihe Islands became part of Indonesia.
+In the Philippines, Spain surrendered the territories to the United States in 1898 as the result of the Spanish-American War, then became independent from the United States as part of the jurisdiction of the Philippines in 1946.
+The first decade of the reign under the Indonesian Administration started the fight against smuggling, which involved many Sangirese people, as well as the participation of some Sangirese people in the anti-government movement.
 In the late 1950s to early 1960s, disappointed Sangirese Indonesians took action to recreate migration to the Philippines.
 Migration of the Sangirese population between the two countries took place in that period.

 Religion

-Ancient belief systems of the Sangirese people are polytheistic in nature, which include the belief in many spirits of nature and ancestral, the ritual worship of inanimate objects and magic.
-Among Sangirese people are class of distinguished shamans or priests that acted as mediators between the world humans and spirits, to protect patients and children, and to perform miracles.
-Despite the spread of Islam and Christianity, many ancient rituals are still being practiced today.
+Ancient belief systems of the Sangirese people are polytheistic, which include the belief in many spirits of nature and ancestral, the ritual worship of inanimate objects, and magic.
+Among Sangirese people are a class of distinguished shamans or priests that acted as mediators between the world humans and spirits, to protect patients and children, and to perform miracles.
+Despite the spread of Islam and Christianity, many ancient rituals are still practiced.

 Islam began to spread in the 15th to 16th century from the Maluku Islands and North Sulawesi; but before the arrival of Europeans, they had a very limited impact.
 In the 17th century, a group of Sangirese Muslims migrated to the area of Manado, which has a separate religious and ethnic group from the Sangirese people.
 In the 19th to early 20th century, Muslims among the Sangirese people became preachers to other Dutch colonies in Asia.

-The first Christian missionaries that arrived were the Spanish Catholic monks in the 17th century, but their activity had no long-term effects.
-From 1857, the Sangihe Islands opened to Protestant missionaries.
+The first Christian missionaries that arrived were the Spanish Catholic monks in the 17th century, but their activity had little long-term effects.
+In 1857, the Sangihe Islands opened to Protestant missionaries.
 The majority of Sangirese people today profess Protestantism, being at the same time strongly influenced by the Minahasan people.

-Today, about 79% of people of Sangihe Islands Regency profess Christianity, the majority being Protestants.
-Muslims comprise about 20% of the people, while the rest profess native beliefs.
+As of 2024, about 87% of Indonesian Sangir people (combined data) from the Sangihe Islands Regency and Sitaro Islands Regency profess Christianity, the majority being Protestants.
+While Muslims comprise about 12% of the people, and the rest profess native beliefs.

+In the Philippines, most Sangirese are of the Sunni Muslims due to the stronger influence of the Sultanate of Maguindanao.
+Since ancient times they have had massive relations with local Muslim rulers, such as Maguindanao, Ternate, and Buayan.
+They are also known as good and skilled warriors for the Maguindanao Sultanate, therefore it is not surprising that most of Sangirese in Mindanao are mostly Muslim.

 Culture

 Sangirese folklore is famous for its dance art.
 Local dances include gunde, alabadiri, masamper, ampawayer and so on.
 Previously, they had ritual gatherings, but nowadays it is also accompanied by public holidays.
-Sangirese dance represents a certain set of smooth body movements of the dancer performing the dance but organized dance of large group of dancers are usually accompanied with a musical band and female rhythmic singing.
+Sangirese dance represents a certain set of smooth body movements of the dancer dancing but organized dance of large groups of dancers is usually accompanied by a musical band and female rhythmic singing.